How to Start Investing in Stocks in India: A Complete Beginner's Guide

 What is SIP in stocks?

 SIP (Systematic Investment Plan) in stocks means buying a fixed amount of a stock or ETF every month, regardless of price.
 Most brokers (Zerodha, Groww) offer SIP in ETFs.
 For direct stocks, you need to manually place orders monthly.
-Use our SIP Calculator to model returns.
+Here is how to start a SIP, and use our SIP Calculator to model returns.

 Can I lose money in stocks?